 Avoid names that can lead to copyright infringement

-When selecting a name for your online store, you should also avoid any names that will lead to copyright breaches or lead legal issues.
+When selecting a name for your online store, you should avoid any names leading to copyright breaches or legal issues.

 You should ensure that your domain name is mobile-friendly.
 Keep in mind search engines and keep the name relevant to the industry you represent.

-You don’t need to follow all these tips but do select those pertinent to your situation.
+You don’t need to follow all these tips, but select those pertinent to your situation.

 The bad idea is to choose a weird-sounding name to have a keyword.
 Instead, pick a name that will pique the customer’s interest.